sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ; have not changed in a while, only one policy is needed.
-If port ; classes have changed recently, however, then SNIPs need to include ; each relay's position according to both the older and the newer policy ; until older root documents become invalid.
+If port ; classes have changed recently, however, then SNIPs need to include ; each relay's position according to both the older and the newer policy ; until older network parameter documents become invalid.
     ExitPolicy = SinglePolicy / [ SinglePolicy, SinglePolicy ]

-    ; Each single exit policy is a tagged bit array, whose bits are indexes ; into the list of port classes in the root document with a corresponding ; tag.
+    ; Each single exit policy is a tagged bit array, whose bits are indexes ; into the list of port classes in the network parameter ; document with a corresponding tag.
     SinglePolicy = [
          ; Identifies which group of port classes we're talking about tag : uint,